microsoft/community-content/README.md

  - Season of Agents speakers can register NOW for the [Microsoft AI Skill Fest](https://aiskillsfest.event.microsoft.com/).

- - Venue pilot - If you are interested in hosting an in-person event at a select Microsoft office , check out the details here: [Microsoft Venue Request Pilot](https://aka.ms/MVPVenuePilot)
+ - MVP Venue Pilot - If you are interested in hosting an in-person event at a select Microsoft office , check out the details here: [Microsoft Venue Request Pilot](https://aka.ms/MVPVenuePilot)

 ### How to participate: